mapstruct/mapstruct/readme.md

 ...
 ```

-If you don't work with a dependency management tool, you can obtain a distribution bundle from [SourceForge](https://sourceforge.net/projects/mapstruct/files/).
+If you don't work with a dependency management tool, you can obtain a distribution bundle from [Releases page](https://github.com/mapstruct/mapstruct/releases).

 ## Documentation and getting help